Benedict Arnold marched from Westover to Four Mile Creek, where the British camped on the night of January 4, 1781

 The troops started to disembark at Jamestown, but Arnold countermanded his order once he learned a large group of militia were preparing to resist him there.
 Arnold was looking for glory and willing to fight, but his orders were to minimize the risk of a defeat.

-Benedict Arnold landed his troops on the north bank of the James River at Westover on January 4, 1781.
-He had 1,500-1,800 men, including Hessians led by Captain Johann Ewald, mounted dragoons of the Queens Rangers led by Col. John Simcoe, and loyalists in the Royal American Regiment (Robinson's Corps).1
+On January 4, 1781, Benedict Arnold then landed his troops on the north bank of the James River at Westover.
+He had 1,500-1,800 men, including Hessians led by Captain Johann Ewald, mounted dragoons of the Queens Rangers (loyalists) led by Col. John Simcoe, and additional loyalists in the Royal American Regiment (Robinson's Corps).1

 Source: ESRI, ArcGIS Online

-Virginia militia in Manchester deterred the British from crossing to the southern bank of the James River and destroying the supplies there, but the river barrier meant that those troops were not a threat to Arnold's forces.
 The British stayed in Richmond just two days, January 5-6, 1781.
 During that time they loaded tobacco from the warehouses into 42 ships seized at the waterfront, then destroyed the shipbuilding workshops, unfinished vessels, and public buildings.
-British officers would later receive a portion of the value of the seized tobacco and other goods; there was a strong incentive to capture material as well as to destroy plantations and towns within Virginia.2

 Captain Johann Ewald described the raid as equivalent to freebooting pirates marauding through settlements near the shoreline.
 Resistance by the Virginia militia on the march to Richmond and the return to Westover was negligible, and:3

-When the British approached Richmond, Governor Thomas Jefferson fled with other state officials to Charlottesville.
-He was later criticized for the weak military response to Arnold's raid, but he struggled to identify how to use the militia to interfere with Arnold's march.
 Initial reports suggested Petersburg or Williamsburg could be the primary target.
-Once it was clear Arnold would march to Richmond, there was little time for Gov. Jefferson to gather the scattered militia and block his advance.
+Once it was clear that Arnold would march to Richmond, there was little time for Governor Jefferson to gather the scattered militia and block the British advance.
 The governor's letter to George Washington on January 10, 1781 reveals how quickly General Arnold moved:4

-After Arnold brought his force back to Westover, Thomas Nelson assembled the militia at Charles City Courthouse.
+After Arnold brought his force back to Westover, Thomas Nelson assembled militia at Charles City Courthouse.
 British forces surprised them and routed the militia, and Arnold was never attacked during his stay at Westover.

-He sailed downstream to Flowerdew Hundred on January 10, and Arnold's forces skirmished with militia forces that night.
+He sailed downstream to Flowerdew Hundred on January 10, where Arnold's forces skirmished with militia forces that night.
 The British dismantled the remains of Hoods Fort, then sailed downstream again to Smithfield.
 They landed, dispersed the militia there, and marched overland to arrive in Portsmouth on January 19.
-They built fortifications there, plus a new star fort at Great Bridge.

 Three French ships arrived in the Chesapeake Bay in mid-February, but they landed no troops and left without a fight.
 The Virginia militia re-assembled at Hampton, and the British sent a force across the James River to attack them.
 The troops crossed the river at night to Newport News, then marched towards Hampton on March 7.
 The British recorded that the fight that day started when 26 mounted British raced towards a line of 200 Virginia militia.
 The militia fired twice before the horsemen reached them.
 The British infantry 100 yards behind their horsemen forced the militia to withdraw, and the British returned to Portsmouth that evening.5